 Would you like to know how to impact the cancer killing capacity of your immune cells?

-Please view the videos below to witness the miracle within us all – our immune system.
+Please view the videos above to witness the miracle within us all – our immune system.

 Monocytes: These are rather clever white blood cells that can change shape and function when they go foraging in your tissues looking for bacteria and cancer cells.